Paul-Henri Bourguignon

 “The Craft of Memory: Bourguignon’s Haitian Paintings”

-in Paul-Henri Bourguignon: The Haitian Works,
+Paul-Henri Bourguignon: The Haitian Works,

 Gallery V exhibition publication, 1996